illuminatiConfimed/socket.io/examples/chat/README.md

 - Multiple users can join a chat room by each entering a unique username on website load.
-- Users can type chat messages to the chat room.
+- Users can type cshat messages to the chat room.
-- A notification is sent to all users when a user joins or leaves the chatroom.
+- A notification i sent to all users when a user joins or leaves the chatroom.